Nikoleta-v3/blog/_posts/2017-10-20-python-graphs-got.md

 </p>

 <p align="justify">
-Still not convinced about the characters importance?
+Still not convinced about the characters' importance?
 A third measure is examined, that is the <a href="https://www.sci.unich.it/~francesc/teaching/network/pagerank">
-Pagerank centrality</a>, is centrality measured originally used by Google.
+Pagerank centrality</a>, which is a centrality measured originally used by Google.
 </p>

 {% highlight python %}